A Class for learning Creative Conflict Resolution

 • Healing damaged relationships: Events in the relationship may have caused damage.
 In order to heal the damage we have to be able to be very clear about whose choices created the event, who was damaged and in what way, what can be done to clean up, and what patterns of behavior we need to change to be sure that the damage doesn't happen again.

-The material is taught in an eight week program that meets once a week for two hours or in an intensive weekend starting Friday evening and concluding Sunday late afternoon.
-The eight-week class is called Building Healthy Relationships.
-The weekend is called the Reconciliation Workshop.
+The material is taught in an intensive weekend starting Friday evening and concluding Saturday late afternoon called the Reconciliation Workshop.

 For information about the Reconciliation Workshop, follow this link